The Wicked (2013 film): Plot

-There is a local myth of a Witch whose spirit is said to inhabit an abandoned house known as Open Hearth.
+There is a local myth of a witch whose spirit is said to inhabit an abandoned house known as Open Hearth.
 It is said the Witch eats children to live; girls to stay beautiful and young men for strength.
 Though the myth is initially regarded as superstition, it is proven to be real when a little girl named Amanda is snatched from her bedroom without a trace.

-Max is a teenager mourning his Grandpa's death and is visited by his girlfriend Sammy.
-Sammy's mom is a drunkard, and her hobby is making prank calls to the police.
+Max is a teenager mourning his Grandpa's death and is visited by his tomboy friend Sammy.
+Sammy is the neighborhood delinquent, her mother is a drunkard, no one knows who her father is, and local police despise her.
 Max and his brother Zach fight over everything.
 The next night Max's father has to work and asks Zach to babysit Max.
 But Max learns that Zach, along with his friends Julie, Carter, and Tracy are planning to go to Open Hearth and throw a rock through one of the windows to see if the myth is true.
 Max and Sammy decide to follow them and take pictures so he can have his revenge.
 They take a short cut through the woods on their bikes, where they kiss for the first time.